 When I think about a problem, I automatically jump into solution mode.
 Don’t we all :)?
 However, this may be the wrong way to go about looking at business problems — in fact, we may not even be looking at the right problem.
 This is why AREA42 dedicated a TradeTech Tuesday session for entrepreneurs to investigate their trade problems in the real economy.

 In collaboration with the Entrepreneurial Business Book Club (EBBC) we tackled Thomas Wedell-WedellsBorg’s (I challenge you to pronounce his surname out loud :)) critically-acclaimed leadership book that teaches business leaders how to solve better problems.
 Head of AREA42, Lode Vermeersch started the session off with how Credendo solved their innovation problem.
 Credit Insurance Group Credendo has come up with only 6 products in its 100-year existence.
-In order to create a world where trade is fast, simple, and safe they realized that they needed to come up with a new way of working and thinking — which needed to come from outside of Credendo.
+In order to create a world where trade is fast, simple, and safe, they realized they needed to come up with a new way of working and thinking — which needed to come from outside of Credendo.
 So AREA42 was born by reframing the problem of innovation within Credendo.
-AREA42 has none of the restrictions that plagued Credendo as far as disruptive innovation and could be leaner and create a culture of innovation and imagination.
-They did this by only bringing over the bare minimum from Credendo.
+AREA42 has none of the restrictions that could plague disruptive innovation.
+It's lean and creates a culture of imagination and creativity.

 By creating AREA42, Credendo came up with a new problem statement, that allowed for better out-of-the-box thinking and the speed and momentum to come up with solutions.
 This is where the tactics in “What’s Your Problem?” really began to resonate with the participants.